paolo-torres/interview-prep/system_design/problems/07_youtube_or_netflix/07_youtube_or_netflix.md

 **Where would videos be stored?** Distributed file storage system like Hadoop Distributed File System (HDFS) or GlusterFS.

 **How should we manage read traffic?** Segregate read traffic from write traffic.
-Since will have multiple copies of each video, can distribute read traffix on different servers.
+Since will have multiple copies of each video, can distribute read traffic on different servers.

 **Where would thumbnails be stored?** Two considerations before deciding which storage system to use:
 1. Thumbnails are small files.